nawabahmadreshi/documentation/pages/third-party-integrations/salesforce.md

 {% endtabs %}

 {% protip title="Do not open the app" %}
-In a future release (scheduled for mid-Q4 2016) customers will have the ability to choose not to open the app at all rather than open the app and launch a browser.
+Salesforce has communicated to us that in a future release customers will have the ability to choose not to open the app at all rather than open the app and launch a browser.
+While it is slated for 2017 there is no confirmed timeline.
 Salesforce Marketing Cloud uses this feature for your Unsubscribe button by default.
 {% endprotip %}

 ## Validate and send emails